scala/scala-lang/learn/index.md

 ## Online Learning

-There are a few interactive tools for trying out Scala, to get a look and feel of the language:
+There are a few interactive resources for trying out Scala, to get a look and feel of the language:

  * [Functional Programming in Scala](https://www.coursera.org/course/progfun): this is a course about functional programming given by Martin Odersky himself in autumn 2012.
 You can access the course material and exercises by signing up for the course.
 (The course will be given again soon..)
  * [Try Simply Scala](http://www.simplyscala.com/): [Simply Scala](http://www.simplyscala.com/) is a web site where you can interactively try Scala.
 There you will find a tutorial that gives a rapid overview of the basic language features, the syntax, examples you can run and the ability to try your own code with an interactive interpreter.
- * [Kojo](http://kogics.net/kojo-download) is a Scala development environment designed for use in schools.
-It comes with a Scala tutorial that gives a rapid overview of the basic language features, the syntax, examples you can run and the ability to try your own code.
-It is simple to [download and install](http://kogics.net/kojo-download).

 ## Training